S00189384/Multiplayer-Monopoly/README.md

 ![mortgage](https://user-images.githubusercontent.com/47157867/194896935-e3ff62fc-0905-4116-8889-0b1140553976.gif)

-## Constructing property buildings
+## Constructing property buildings:
 Houses and hotels can be built on a property if they own all the properties of a colour set and none of the properties are mortgaged.
 Players are also only allowed to build one building at a time as per the "even build" rule.

 ![building](https://user-images.githubusercontent.com/47157867/194897896-6c8fd840-f4bd-4a26-916e-81f0441f2f93.gif)

-## Auctioning a players possessions
+## Auctioning a players possessions:
 Currently, this auction only gets triggered when a player declares bankrupcy that was caused by a bank payment.
 All of the tiles and any get out of jail free cards that they own are put up for auction for other players to bid on.
 In the future I hope to implement a queue system for disconnected or bankrupt players so that their possessions are queued up for auction for other players to acquire when they leave the game.

 ![possession auction](https://user-images.githubusercontent.com/47157867/194898257-4fdb7cde-d506-40d2-9ea5-b1c16bfa75d9.gif)